0xPrateek/Stardox/README.md

 </p>

 ## About [Stardox](https://github.com/0xprateek/stardox)
-Stardox is an advanced github stargazers' information gathering tool.
-It scraps Github for information and displays it in list tree view.
-It can be used for collecting information of yours/someone's repository stargazers details.
+Stardox is an advanced GitHub stargazers' information gathering tool.
+It scrapes GitHub for information and displays it in list tree view.
+It can be used for collecting information on your or someone's repository stargazers details.

 ##### What data it fetches :